 Andrea shares “The way to do that is to explore, move and give shape to those unhelpful habits and mechanisms that keep us disconnected and truly participating in the world around us, and then literally teach ourselves different possibilities.
 Possibilities that we can then take off the dance floor, into our lives and out into the world.
 From the personal to the political.”

 What Andrea says is really resonating with me.
 Often, I find myself reacting to people and situations on automatic pilot, “resorting to deep rooted protective and defensive habits” as Andrea puts it.
 It’s these moments when I’m overcome by emotions or spiralling thoughts which keep me shut down and unable to connect.
 I see it in how I show up – or not – from my most intimate relationships to the communities I am part of to the wider political world around me.
 I know how these blind spots keep me stuck in times of distress and confusion, unable to make clear choices and act on what Andrea calls my “inner knowing”.
 Finding ways to shift that sounds appealing.

-The group, meets for 5 residential modules over 2 years is the perfect opportunity to practice shaping new responses.
-Movers work “live” with what comes up spontaneously in the group and in the moment.
+In Encounter workshops and groups, movers work “live” with what comes up spontaneously in the group and in the moment.
 They then get to investigate underlying personal and interpersonal issues that come to the surface and practice moving beyond their habitual patterns.
 “When we are given an opportunity to interact in pressure situations in a supportive environment that is safe enough”, says Andrea, “our shadows quickly show up and then we can work with them and learn to do something different.”